Expenses

 In addition, the following website link provides useful information regarding insurance options for college students.
 Topics covered include the industry as a whole, the Affordable Care Act, Medicaid, and healthcare for the uninsured:

-Understanding Health Insurance for College Students
+Understanding Health Insurance for College Students and Young Adults

 The following list provides some resources to review health insurance options that may be available to you.